Queen parrotfish: Ecology

-Queen parrotfish is a protogynous hermaphrodite and are often found in small groups of four or five, consisting of one final-phase male and several first-phase individuals, probably females.
+Queen parrotfish are protogynous hermaphrodites that are often found in small groups of four or five, consisting of one final-phase male and several initial-phase individuals (females).
 During courtship, the male constantly circles a female.
 When she accepts his advances she joins him and they circle together, both simultaneously releasing spawn into the sea.
-After fertilisation, the eggs hatch and the developing larvae form part of the plankton.
+After fertilization, the eggs hatch and the developing larvae form part of the plankton.

 The queen parrotfish feeds primarily on the algal turf it can scrape off surfaces, and coral from coral reefs, but may also eat sponges and other encrusting organisms as it feeds.
 In the process, it swallows a lot of mineral particles which are deposited on the seabed as fine sand.
+Depending on the species and size, different rates of sediment deposition are achieved throughout the reef.
 It is a diurnal fish, and rests on the seabed or hides in a crevice at night, immersed in a layer of mucus that it exudes and which may help to disguise it from predators.
-It is preyed on by sharks, groupers and eels.
+This mucus acts a cocoon, composed of a complex disulphate bonded network or glycoproteins.
+This protection then serves crucial as queen parrotfish can be preyed on by a variety of predators, such as sharks, groupers and eels.

-Parrotfishes are known for the bioerosion that they cause.
-The stoplight parrotfish (Sparisoma viride) is an "excavator" and degrades the surface of coral colonies, but Scarus vetula is a "scraper", causing erosion of carbonate materials from corals but to a lesser extent than S. viride.
+Parrotfishes serve multiple functions in a reef based on their feeding modes, including: scraping, excavating and browsing.
+These functions are based on differences in jaw morphology that permit different amounts of substrate to be removed.
+For example, the stoplight parrotfish (Sparisoma viride) is an "excavator" and degrades the surface of coral colonies, but Scarus vetula is a "scraper", causing erosion of carbonate materials from corals but to a lesser extent than S. viride.
+It has been shown that S. vetula has a higher bite rate than S. viride, which implies that forging behavior is different not only from a morphology perspective, but from a functional perspective.
 Both species have robust jaws with crenelated margins and strong jaw muscles, and large individuals of S. vetula can do considerable damage to corals as they scrape off their food.